newpopnow/nd082-project1/Readme.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+In this project, you will build a web server by Packer then deploy a cluster of servers from Packer image with a Load balancer to manage incomming traffic

 ### Getting Started
+In order to build, you will need to:
-1. Clone this repository
+* Clone this repository

-2. Create your infrastructure as code

-3. Update this README to reflect how someone would use your code.
+* Modify variables as your enviroment
+* Run the code

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)